-Anyone else will probably find this post boring and tedious.
+Others may find this post boring and tedious.
 Don’t say we didn’t warn you!

 Not all Speech is Protected

 If you think critically about it, you probably already understand that not all speech is protected.
-Some easy examples of unprotected speech are lying under oath (perjury), lies to commit a crime like fraud, and yelling “Fire!” in a crowded theater (false alarm), or calling in a bomb scare (terroristic threat.)
-The US Supreme Court has identified only a few other areas of unprotected speech such as obscenity, child pornography, fighting words, advocacy of imminent lawless behavior, true threats,See: Elonis v.
-United States, 575 U.S. ___ (2015) and defamation.
+Some easy examples of unprotected speech are lying under oath (perjury), lies to commit a crime like fraud, false alarms like yelling “Fire!” in a crowded theater, and calling in a bomb scare (terroristic threat.)
+The US Supreme Court has identified only a small number of other areas of noncommercial speech that are not protected by the First Amendment such as obscenity, child pornography, fighting words, advocacy of imminent lawless behavior, true threats, and defamation.See: Elonis v.
+United States, 575 U.S. ___ (2015)

-When challenging the constitutionality of a law on Freedom of Speech grounds, a person must argue either that (A) the law is facially invalid because it is prohibits a substantial amount of protected speechLaws can violate the First Amendment “as written” even if not ALWAYS unconstitutional.
+When challenging the constitutionality of a law on Freedom of Speech grounds, a person must argue either (a) that the law is facially invalid because it prohibits a substantial amount of protected speechLaws can violate the First Amendment “as written” even if not ALWAYS unconstitutional.
 See: United States v.
 Stevens, 559 U.S. 460 (2010), Ex parte Lo, 424 S.W.3d 10,18 (Tex.Crim.App.
-2013) or (B) that the law is unconstitutional as-applied to the specific facts of their case.
+2013) or (b) that the law is unconstitutional as applied to the specific facts of their case.

-The second half of the prohibited list is split between unpleasant speech and actions that are not speech.
-The First Amendment is supposed to protect all speech which communicates ideas, opinions, and information, even when the content is unpleasant.
-The Texas Court of Criminal Appeals held that the manner and repetition of speech may render it “essentially non-communicative”Scott v.
+The second half of the harassment list contains several actions that are not speech and speech prohibited for its manner rather than its content.
+The First Amendment protects speech that communicates ideas, opinions, and information, even when the content is unpleasant.
+The Texas Court of Criminal Appeals held that the manner and repetition of speech may render it “essentially non-communicative” when words are used as weapons to inflict emotional distress rather than for legitimate communication.Scott v.
 State, 322 S.W.3d 662, (Tex.
 Crim.
 App.
-2010) when words are used as weapons to inflict emotional distress rather than for legitimate communication.
-They are basically saying that although you may have a right to say something, repeatedly chewing someone out at 3AM may not be a legitimate attempt to communicate ideas, opinions, and information, and to that extent it would not be protected speech.
+2010) The courts have chosen to insert “communicative” into the definition of protected speech.
+Verbalizations or messages lacking the intent to communicate are not protected.
+In other words, although you may have a right to say awful things, screaming into a bullhorn at 3 AM when other people are trying to sleep may not be a legitimate attempt to communicate ideas, opinions, or information.

 Conclusion & Suggestions

-Established case law makes it difficult to win a facial challenge to the constitutionality of the Harassment statute vis-à-vis the Free Speech Clause.
+Established case law makes it difficult to win a facial challenge to the constitutionality of the harassment statute vis-à-vis the Free Speech Clause.
 A defendant will be much better served by an “as applied” argument preserved at the trial-court level.

 |↑1||See: Elonis v.
 United States, 575 U.S. ___ (2015)|

-|2.||↑||Laws can violate the First Amendment “as written” even if not ALWAYS unconstitutional.
+|↑2||Laws can violate the First Amendment “as written” even if not ALWAYS unconstitutional.
 See: United States v.
 Stevens, 559 U.S. 460 (2010), Ex parte Lo, 424 S.W.3d 10,18 (Tex.Crim.App.
 2013)|

-|3.||↑||Rabb v.
+|↑3||Rabb v.
 State, 730 S.W.2d 751 (Tex.Crim.App.1987)|

-|5.||↑||Scott v.
+|↑4||Scott v.
 State, 322 S.W.3d 662, (Tex.
 Crim.
 App.
 2010)|